ankitsxchdeva/dots/README.md

 5. magnet setup from app store, copy configs from apple/magnet.png
 6. Set alfred settings to .dots/alfred/
 7. Change DNS to google/1.1.1.1

+Notes:
+- Now using starship prompt which requires a nerdfont.
+- Simpler prompt still included in .zshrc